-To carry out 'licensable' activities from premises you'll need to apply for a premises licence.
+To carry out licensable activities from a premises you need to apply for a premises licence.

 Under the Licensing Act 2003 these licensable activities are:

-The legislation (the Licensing Act 2003) provides a clear focus on four statutory objectives, which must be addressed when licensing functions are undertaken.
+The Licensing Act 2003 provides a clear focus on four statutory objectives which must be addressed when licensing functions are undertaken.
 These are:

 - the prevention of crime and disorder

 You may also wish to seek independent advice from a solicitor or licensing agent.